opossum-tool/opossum.lib.py/README.md

 Options:
   -spdx PATH          SPDX files used as input.
   -o, --outfile TEXT  The file path to write the generated opossum document
                       to.
-The generated file will be an opossum file, if the specified file path doesn't match this file extension ".opossum" will be appended.  [default: output.opossum] --help              Show this message and exit.
+The generated file will be an opossum file.
+If the specified file path doesn't match this file, extension ".opossum" will be appended.  [default: output.opossum] --help              Show this message and exit.